 Planting the tree

 Remove any shredded paper that came packed around the tree roots.
 Don’t put it in the hole!
 It can become part of the above ground mulch.
 Trim broken roots and branches.
-While you are digging the hole, it is helpful, though not necessary, to soak the roots in a bucket of water.
-They can soak up to a day, but 6 to 8 hours is optimal - even an hour will suffice if you are pressed for time.
+While you are digging the hole it is very helpful, though not necessary, to soak the roots in a bucket of water.
+The plant roots can soak up to a day, but 6 to 8 hours is optimal - even an hour will suffice if you are pressed for time.
 Peach trees seem to especially benefit from this soaking.
-If it’s a sunny day, keep your tree roots covered and pull yourtrees out one by one so the roots don’t dry.
+If it’s a sunny day, keep your tree roots covered and pull your trees out one by one so the roots don’t dry.
 Make a little mound in the bottom of the hole and spread the roots so they are facing outward and slightly downward.
-Cut off any extra-long roots that would circle around the planting hole.
-Place Mycopaks in contact with the roots in the planting hole.
-Use one mycopakfor every foot of tree height.
-Shovel the soil back into the hole and tamp the soil down after every few shovels-full to make sure there are no air pockets around the roots.
+If you have purchased Mycopaks place them in contact with the roots in the planting hole.
+Use one Mycopak for every foot of tree height.
+Shovel the soil back into the hole and gently tamp the soil down after every few shovels-full to make sure there are no air pockets around the roots.
 If you are planting in clay soil, don’t tamp.
 Instead, backfill half the hole, flood the hole with water, jiggle the tree gently to work the air bubbles out, finish filling, and flood and jiggle again.
 Then, use a digging fork to loosen the soil next to the planting hole, 1-3 feet out from the trunk.
 Mulch the whole area with straw, wood chips, or shredded bark.
-Water your tree deeplywhen planting is completed.
+Water your tree deeply when planting is completed.